 There are certain verifiable scientific measurements that can be used when comparing different mattress materials.
 The most common metrics used are density, IFD, support factor and resilience.
-We outline each below and how they relate to organic latex.

 Foam density is most commonly measured in pounds per cubic foot (lb/ft3), but the density of organic latex is measured in kilograms per cubic meter (kg/m3).
-In order to help you compare the density of organic Dunlop latex to other commonly used foams, we have created a conversion chart below.

 When examining the density of organic latex, you must take into account the natural variations found within the liquid field latex itself.
 Since no two natural materials are alike, each piece of organic latex foam will contain slight density variations.
 These variations happen from top to bottom within a slab and from batch to batch.
 Although there are ways this can minimized, it’s simply impossible to produce organic latex foam with absolute constancy.